How Much Does an Owner-Operator Make?

 Over time, you’ll learn the average fuel cost for your lanes, but it will vary as fuel prices rise and fall.
 This expense never goes away.

-While there are reward programs and other ways to save money, they have their limits.
+While rewards and other programs can save you money, they have their limits.
 Budget for fuel based on the mileage you will travel, and budget for the worst-case and highest-cost scenario rather than the ideal one.

 Insurance